o3de/sig-core/governance/Coding-Standards-and-Style-Guide.md

 Reserving a common name like "Assert" without a prefix is very bad, as you are likely to also have functions named "Assert".
 Such issues are hard to debug, as very often there will be no compile error.

 The second big pitfall is with macro expansion and its safety.
-There are many documents online that discuss that issue, so please be familiar with them before deciding to use a macro in LY.
+There are many documents online that discuss that issue, so please be familiar with them before deciding to use a macro in O3DE.

 ### Abbreviations